nicolodiamante/dispatch/README.md

 ### Get ElevenLabs API key

-To start using the ElevenLabs API, you must register for an API key on their [website][open-ai-account].
-After signing in, click on your profile picture in the upper right corner, then select the 'Profile' option.
+To commence utilising the ElevenLabs API, you are required to sign up for an API key via their official [website][open-ai-account].
+Once you have successfully logged in, navigate to the upper right corner and click on your profile picture.
+Subsequently, choose 'Profile' from the options available."

 <br><br>